The Foundation’s Board of Directors

 John grew up working for his family’s company, the Durham Meat Company, in San Jose, California.
 As he got older, he spent his summers at the family ranch, the Durham Ranch, in Wright, Wyoming.
 After graduating with a degree in Agriculture from Cal Poly in San Luis Obispo, he took over the management of the Durham Ranch in Wright in 1995.
 He has lived in Campbell County for 32 years.
 He is married to Gaylynn and together they have 5 daughters.
 When not raising Buffalo or assisting his community, John likes to run, fly fish, garden, fly planes and travel.
 He is also a National Bison Association past president, an active member at Blessed Sacrament Church, a Parish Council member, and a Wright Community Development committee member.

 Susan Berry, PRECorp Foundation Vice Chair, Johnson County

 Susan Berry was born and raised in Riverton, Wyoming.
 She earned her degree in secondary education language arts at the University of Wyoming.
 Before retiring in 2002, Susie spent many years as a teacher of English and speech in Colorado, Oregon, and Wyoming.
-She has lived in Buffalo, Wyoming for 36 years (1976 until now) and was a respected teacher at Buffalo High School for 25 years.
-Susan now assists her husband with Flat Iron Storage, a small business the couple purchased in 2005.
+She has lived in Buffalo, Wyoming since 1976 and was a respected teacher at Buffalo High School for 25 years.
+Susie and her husband own Flat Iron Storage, a small business the couple purchased in 2005.
 Tom is a semi-retired veterinarian.
 They are the parents of two daughters and grandparents of five grandchildren.
 Susie enjoys playing bridge, reading, traveling, and watching her grandchildren with their sports (rodeo, volleyball, football, wrestling, soccer, and gymnastics).